gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 correct and we **NEVER** accept the null hypothesis.
 We just failed to find enough evidence to say it's wrong.
-If we find sufficient evidence to reject the null, then we need to revisit the method of data collection and design of the study to discuss scope of inference. \index{scope of inference} Can we discuss causality (due to RA) and/or make inferences to a larger group than those in the sample (due to RS)?
+If we find sufficient evidence to reject the null, then we need to revisit the method of data collection and design of the study to discuss the scope of inference. \index{scope of inference} Can we discuss causality (due to RA) and/or make inferences to a larger group than those in the sample (due to RS)?

-\indent To perform a hypothesis test, there are some steps to remember to complete to make sure you have thought through all the aspects of the results.
+\indent To perform a hypothesis test, there are some steps to remember to complete to make sure you have thought through and reported all aspects of the results.

 -------------------------------------------------------------------------------
 **Outline of 6+ steps to perform a Hypothesis Test**

-Isolate the claim to be proved, method to use (define a test statistic T), and significance level.
+Preliminary steps:

+* Define RQ and consider study design - what question can the data collected address?

+* What graphs are appropriate to visualize the data?

+* What model/statistic (T) is needed to address RQ?

 1. Write the null and alternative hypotheses,

-2. Plot the data and assess the "Validity Conditions" for the procedure being used (discussed below),
+2. Plot the data and assess the “Validity Conditions” for the procedure being used (discussed below),

-3. Find the value of the appropriate test statistic,
+3. Find the value of the appropriate test statistic and p-value for your hypotheses, \index{p-value}

-4. Find the p-value, \index{p-value}

-5. Make a decision, and

-6. Write a conclusion specific to the problem, including scope of inference discussion. \index{scope of inference} Report and discuss an estimate of the differences.
+4. Write a conclusion specific to the problem based on the p-value, reporting the strength of evidence \index{strength of evidence} against the null hypothesis (include test statistic, its distribution under the null hypothesis, and p-value).

+5. Report and discuss an estimate of the size of the differences, with confidence interval(s) if appropriate. \index{size interpretation}

+6. Scope of inference discussion for results. \index{scope of inference}
 -------------------------------------------------------------------------------

 ## Connecting randomization (nonparametric) and parametric tests {#section2-6}